jeffbruce/SpredNonDicomUpload/README.md

 - extending this module to work with any non-DICOM data would be difficult
 	  - however, this script is still a useful code skeleton for people with their own non-DICOM data
 	  - the python script hard codes a number of things:
-		    1. there is only 1 project, 1 session, 1 scan, 1 resource, and 1 file associated with a subject
+		    1. there is only 1 project, 1 session, 1 scan, 1 resource, and 1 file associated with a subject (potentially with reconstructions)
 		    2. metadata is generated with a separate R script, and must conform to a specific schema in order to qualify as a valid upload
 	  - all of the QA is specific to MICe
 - a log file is produced in a subdirectory called 'logs' every time the script is run, allowing one to quickly see the actual files that were uploaded
-- the bottleneck of this script is the actual uploading of the files, because some files can be as large as 500 MB
+- the bottleneck of this script is the actual uploading of the files, because some files can be as large as 250 MB
     - currently it takes about 10-15 seconds to upload a 75 MB file
-    - future development could focus on speeding up this upload somehow (e.g. compression)

 ## TO DO

 - create custom variables for subjects to allow for strain, background, and genotype
+    - SPReD team decided against this because working with custom data types is quite difficult
 - delete a subject/session/scan prior to PUT?
 	  - an entity might have extra content that it should not have
     - what if the subject can't be deleted for some reason?  this has happened to me before, producing an HTTP 403 error